f321x/torrent-downloader/README.md

 2. Paste a magnet link into the input field
 3. Click "Add Torrent" to begin downloading
 4. Monitor progress in the main window
-5. Access completed downloads through the "Open Download Folder" option
+5. Access completed downloads through the "Open Downloads" button

 ## Alternative Installation with Conda